 An Introduction

-In addition to being a Registered Yoga Teacher (RYT-500), and certified yoga therapist, I have additional trainings and certifications in: Trauma Informed Yoga Training with Transcending Sexual Trauma Through Yoga, Yin Yoga, Yoga Nidra, and Restorative Yoga.
+In addition to being a Registered Yoga Teacher (RYT-500), and certified yoga therapist, I have additional trainings and certifications in: Trauma Informed Yoga Training with Transcending Sexual Trauma Through Yoga, Yin Yoga, Yoga Nidra, Children’s Yoga Teacher Training, Level One Warriors at Ease, and Restorative Yoga.
 I certified as a Level One iRest teacher, a type yoga nidra developed by Richard Miller designed to suit the conditions of modern life.
 Yoga nidra has been shown in research to help reduce stress, anxiety and insomnia.
 My training also includes yoga wall fundamentals, and the studio offers yoga wall classes for clients interested in a supportive standing practice, with the option of inversions.
 Yoga wall practice can help improve overall flexibility and mobility in the joints and spine, build strength in both the large and small muscle groups, and aids students in the ability to access various muscles groups in poses they are not yet able to achieve on the mat.
 In addition, I am a certified provider of the Safe and Sound Protocol (SSP).
 The Safe and Sound Protocol is an evidence-based therapeutic method involving filtered sounds to reset the nervous system and return it to a feeling of safety.
-I am also a certified personal trainer, CPT.
+In addition to these offerings, I also have a registered yoga school (RYS-200) with Yoga Alliance, and am a both a 200 hour yoga teacher trainer and an approved CEU provider, (YACEP).

 If you are interested in participating in trauma informed yoga practices through an online platform, I have several videos from my earlier teachings on my YouTube Channel at: Insight Yoga Therapy and I have a subscription/membership for on-demand classes using recorded weekly classes on Vimeo.
-On this platform, students have unlimited access to most of the classes offered from my studio, or they can choose to buy a single class as an option. https://insightyogatherapy2.vhx.tv/browse
+On this platform, students have unlimited access to most of the classes offered from my studio. https://insightyogatherapy2.vhx.tv/browse

 Trauma Informed Yoga Classes

 During the summer of 2021, my practice expanded to include a trauma informed yoga studio, where trauma informed yoga classes were offered as an adjunct to treatment for clients and members of the community.
-The studio expanded in 2022, and classes are offered on weekends, weekdays, mornings and evenings.
+The studio expanded in 2022, and classes are offered on weekends and some evenings.
+Our class options vary and include yoga nidra/iRest, yin yoga, gentle flow classes and yoga wall classes.
+Our yoga wall classes are designed to support you in standing poses and inversions, which are optional.
 Sign up information as well as class times can be found using the following link: https://www.vagaro.com/us02/insightfamilytherapygroupinc

 Yoga classes will be conducted to aid students seeking to augment their current treatment using a mind-body approach to alleviating symptoms of: PTSD, trauma, dissociation, anxiety and depression.